Prograf-UFF/TbGAL/README.md

 Similarly, you will find examples of how to use the TbGAL library with Python in the [`<tbgal-dir>/python/example/py2`](python/example/py2) and [`<tbgal-dir>/python/example/py3`](python/example/py3) directories.

-## 4. Compiling and Running Unit-Tests
+## 4. Compiling and Running Unit Tests

-The basic steps for configuring and building the C++ unit-tests of the TbGAL look like this:
+The basic steps for configuring and building the C++ unit tests of the TbGAL look like this:

 ```bash
 cd <tbgal-dir>/cpp/test